mirazle/style_manager.js/README.md

 ```
 # ○ Usage
 ## $.sm
-See all the css properties in a structure.
+All css properties is in one structure.

 ###Example1
 ```javascript